Red Grange: Professional career

 After the 1925 Ohio State game, Grange formally announced his intention to sign with the Chicago Bears, but other NFL teams also expressed interest in signing him.
 The Rochester Jeffersons made a last-ditch effort to sign him at a salary of $5,000 per game, but were unable to do so, a key factor in the team's demise.
-The New York Giants also reportedly offered $40,000 to him, a claim denied by team executive Harry March while owner Tim Mara noted the NFL did not allow college players to sign with teams and also had limits on how much money a team could offer.
+The New York Giants also reportedly offered him $40,000, a claim denied by team executive Harry March while owner Tim Mara noted the NFL did not allow college players to sign with teams and also had limits on how much money a team could offer.
 Still, Mara visited Chicago the same day that Grange signed with the Bears and secured a game against them in December.

 Grange's decision was vilified by those in college football; at the time, professional football was viewed as a commercialized, weaker brand of its college counterpart.
 Head coaches Amos Alonzo Stagg and Yost of the University of Chicago, University of Michigan, University of Illinois athletic director George Huff, and Zuppke were noted opponents.
 Yost once commented, "I'd be glad to see Grange do anything else except play professional football."
 During their return to their hotel from the Ohio State game, Zuppke repeatedly ordered their taxi driver to take various routes to prolong the ride and allow him to convince Grange to reconsider his decision.
 In response, Grange questioned why he should not be allowed to be paid for playing football if Zuppke was receiving pay as a coach.
 The two would not meet again until an Illini team banquet weeks later; during his speech, Zuppke openly criticized Grange, prompting an incensed Grange to leave.
 In January 1926, Herbert Reed of The Outlook wrote an article titled "De-Granging Football" that used Grange's surname as a verb: to "grange" a game means to exploit it.